Which Business Credit Cards Do Not Report Personal Credit?

 Wells Fargo

-Wells Fargo is the last of the four credit card issuers that won’t report your business activities to the personal credit bureaus.
+Wells Fargo is the last of the three credit card issuers that won’t report your business activities to the personal credit bureaus.
 That makes it a top-tier option for those looking to build business credit without risking their personal credit score.

 FairFigure